04/11/25 - Inaugural Lecture Showcase

 Alastair Macrae is a Professor of Farm Animal Health and Production, and Head of the Dairy Herd Health and Productivity Service (DHHPS) at the Royal (Dick) School of Veterinary Studies at the University of Edinburgh.
 The DHHPS provides independent consultancy advice to dairy, beef and sheep farms on all aspects of health and productivity, with the aim of preventing disease and maximising farm profitability.
 He is involved in teaching undergraduate veterinary students in all years of the course at Edinburgh, and research on all aspects of ruminant nutrition and health monitoring.

 Feeding animals is an often overlooked but essential part of all farming enterprises.
-In his lecture, Alastair will show how feeding cows and sheep underpins many aspects of animal health and productivity, and how monitoring nutritional status is critical on modern farms.
-He will also highlight the role that new technologies can play in monitoring farm animal health and welfare.
+In his lecture, Alastair showed how feeding cows and sheep underpins many aspects of animal health and productivity, and how monitoring nutritional status is critical on modern farms.
+He also highlighted the role that new technologies can play in monitoring farm animal health and welfare.

 Inaugural lecture showcase